prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.6/api/Editor.md

   ["resolver", "Map<String, React.ComponentType>", "A map of User Components that will be used in the editor"], ["enabled?", "boolean", "Optional.
 If set to false, all editing capabilities will be disabled"], ["indicator?", 'Record<"success" | "error", String>', "Optional.
 The colour to use for the drop indicator.
 The colour set in 'success' will be used when the indicator shows a droppable location; otherwise the colour set in 'error' will be used."], ["onRender?", "React.ComponentType<{element: React.ReactElement}>", "Optional.
-Specify a custom component to render every User Element in the editor."], ["onNodesChange?", "() => void", "Optional.
-A callback method when the values of any of the nodes in the state changes"] ]} />
+Specify a custom component to render every User Element in the editor."]
+]} />